Solasis/gitskills/README.md

-Creating a new branch is quick and simple. tomorrow i wiil be good merge branch with --no-ff git is a free software
+Creating a new branch is quick and simple. tomorrow i wiil be good merge branch with --no-ff git is free software is git a opensource software?